bmcguir2/viewspectrum/readme.txt

 #                                                   #
 #####################################################

 This program is designed to run from inside iPython.
+You can get some help on any of these functions from within the program with help(function).

 Load the program into iPython.